mauricechevez/groupon-endofsummer-promo/README.md

 A full mockup of a Groupon marketing email.

 # Technologies used
 Zurb Foundations for Email, HTML, CSS (SCSS), Javascript.
-Tesed with Litmus' [Putsmail](https://putsmail.com/)
+Tested with Litmus' [Putsmail](https://putsmail.com/)

 # Completed Email
 Click [here](https://groupon-endofsummer-deals.netlify.app/) to view the completed email.